-Executive Summary

-Ending Modern Slavery in Hammersmith & Fulham

-Our Strategy for a Coordinated Community Response 2021-2026
+Executive summary - Ending modern slavery in Hammersmith & Fulham Our strategy for a coordinated community response, 2021 to 2026

 In Hammersmith & Fulham, compassion is at the heart of everything we do, and we are determined to play our part in eradicating modern slavery - whether it's happening within our borough or elsewhere.

 To make sure we're doing that, our inaugural modern slavery strategy has been coproduced by partners, including by survivors and residents.

-You can read the full Modern Slavery Strategy.
+You can read the full Modern Slavery Strategy in this document.